hashicorp/terraform-plugin-framework-validators/.github/CONTRIBUTING.md

 #### Changie Automation Tool
 This project uses the [Changie](https://changie.dev/) automation tool for changelog automation.

-To add a new entry to the `CHANGELOG` install Changie using the following [instructions](https://changie.dev/guide/installation/) and run
+To add a new entry to the `CHANGELOG`, install Changie using the following [instructions](https://changie.dev/guide/installation/)

+After Changie is installed on your local machine, run:
 ```bash
 changie new
 ```
-then choose a `kind` of change corresponding to the Terraform Plugin [changelog categories](https://developer.hashicorp.com/terraform/plugin/sdkv2/best-practices/versioning#categorization) and then fill out the body following the entry format.
+and choose a `kind` of change corresponding to the Terraform Plugin [changelog categories](https://developer.hashicorp.com/terraform/plugin/sdkv2/best-practices/versioning#categorization)

+Fill out the body field following the entry format.
 Changie will then prompt for a Github issue or pull request number.

 Repeat this process for any additional changes.
 The `.yaml` files created in the `.changes/unreleased` folder should be pushed the repository along with any code changes.